Think you can’t get paid to travel? Think again. Because that perfect travel job is more in your reach than you think.

 If you’d rather teach your native tongue in person, you might require a teaching certificate.
 Operating in a bonafide classroom setting is serious work.

 If your trip is part of an organized program, it’s possible to arrange English teaching positions ahead of time.
-But, otherwise, you should check in with your host family or friends in the country to learn more about English teacher opportunities.
+But, otherwise, you should check in with your host family or friends in the country to learn more about English teaching opportunities.

 As a citizen of the United States, your primary goal in teaching English abroad should be helping foreigners gain mastery of your native tongue.
 Along the way, however, you’ll make a lot of friends, and you’ll get plenty of chances to learn a foreign language yourself.